 COVER FEATURE FOR HOME DEFENDER MAGAZINE

 You’re sound asleep when suddenly you hear noises coming from your living room.
-What do you do?
 As you gather your senses, instinctively, you reach for your firearm and head down the hallway.
 As the sounds get louder, you approach the blind corner to your living room, and that’s when anxiety strikes, and you’re faced with a decision.

-Do you peak around the corner to see what’s going on?
-Wait for them to leave?
-Or wait for them to hit the corner so you can engage?
+Do you peak around the corner and risk exposing yourself?
+Or do you wait for them to leave or hit the corner so you can engage?

-This is a situation many of us have play out in our heads, and regardless of how well prepared you are to circumvent the problem, it’s still a loaded question and one that could be addressed by this slick design.
+This is a situation many of us have played out in our heads, and regardless of how well prepared you are to circumvent the problem, it’s still a loaded question and one that could be addressed by this slick concept and prop – which unfortunately will not be available to the public.

 With that in mind, this inventor and fabricator (his name withheld upon his request) went to work and created a Cornershot inspired gun.
 After sketching out a few ideas, he went to work, and the end result was this beautiful beast.
 “The producer wanted something that looked like it was machined in a garage by a madman, and it had to be a functional unit.” says the maker.
 “He didn’t want it refined, and that’s why I left it raw with machine marks and some minor surface imperfections.
 I think it came out pretty good” says its maker.